 1 Management position.
 Ultimately, on this subject, 2 I think we would need to be stronger in our expectation 3 of Clinicians that actually in order to take this on 4 you need to withdraw from being the full-time Clinician 5 that you are.
 14:54 6 55 Q. That's perhaps a helpful general reflection.
 Could 7 I could I ask the question maybe more provocatively.
 8 In terms of what we are facing up to within this 9 Inquiry, which is an exploration in part of whether the 10 Governance System within the Trust was fit for purpose.
-14:5 11 was your absence from the wheel of some of these key 12 meetings, and perhaps other Governance-related 13 activity, does that offer some kind of explanation, at 14 least in part, for any ineffectiveness of the 15 Governance Framework?
-14:5 16 Α. Specifically in relation to Mr. O'Brien?
+14:55 11 Was your absence from the wheel of some of these key 12 meetings, and perhaps other Governance-related 13 activity, does that offer some kind of explanation, at 14 least in part, for any ineffectiveness of the 15 Governance Framework?
+14:55 16 Α. Specifically in relation to Mr. O'Brien?
 17 56 Q. Yes.
 18 Α. I don't believe so, because I was alive to and aware of 19 the issues in relation to the concerns.
 My absence, 20 say, from the Acute Clinical Governance didn't mean 14:56 21 that I was not aware of the SAI reports and their 22 recommendations.
 I was very aware, because, as you 23 know, I was on that SAI team.
 24 57 Q. Yes.
-Of course an inability to make formal meetings is a point of ensuring your antenna was alive in receiving necessary information from colleagues?
-In terms of informally, I have mentioned that I would Α.
+Of course an inability to make formal meetings is 25 perhaps just one part of the job.
+How did you go about 14:56 26 conducting the role even informally?
+Did you make 27 a point of ensuring your antenna was alive in receiving 28 necessary information from colleagues?
+29 Α. In terms of informally.
+I have mentioned that I would